hortonworks/registry/DEVELOPER.md

 # Build the code and run the tests

 ## Prerequisites
-Make sure you have maven 3.2.5 or higher and JDK 1.8 or higher.
+Make sure you have Gradle 6.7 and JDK 1.8 or higher.
+If you're running the Gradle wrapper script, it will download Gradle for you.

 ## Building

 The following commands must be run from the top-level directory.

-`mvn clean install`
+`./gradlew clean build`

-If you wish to skip the unit tests you can do this by adding `-DskipTests` to the command line.
+If you wish to skip the unit tests you can do this by adding `-x test -x check` to the command line.

+If you already have Gradle installed locally and don't want to use the wrapper script, then just use `gradle` instead of `gradlew`.
+Note, however, that you may get unexpected results in this case.

 ## Create a distribution (packaging)

-You can create a _distribution_ as follows.

-    # First, build the code.
-    # Pivot module required for the dist package to be built , Its not run as part of default build.
-    # To build pivot along with all the other modules.
-    $ mvn clean install -Pall

-    # Create the binary distribution.
-    $ cd registry-dist && mvn package

-You can also use the maven `dist` profile to build the code and create the distribution in one step.

-    $ mvn clean install -P dist
+The default build command also builds distribution packages for you.

+    $ ./gradlew clean build signArchives -x test -x check

 The binaries will be created at:

-    registry-dist/target/hortonworks-registry-<version>.pom
-    registry-dist/target/hortonworks-registry-<version>.tar.gz
-    registry-dist/target/hortonworks-registry-<version>.zip
+    registry-dist/build/distributions/schemaregistry-<version>.tar.gz
+    registry-dist/build/distributions/schemaregistry-<version>.zip

 including corresponding `*.asc` digital signature files.

-After running `mvn package` you may be asked to enter your GPG/PGP credentials (once for each binary file, in fact).
+After running `gradlew build signArchives` you may be asked to enter your GPG/PGP credentials (once for each binary file, in fact).
 This happens because the packaging step will create `*.asc` digital signatures for all the binaries, and in the workflow above _your_ GPG private key will be used to create those signatures.

 You can verify whether the digital signatures match their corresponding files:

     # Example: Verify the signature of the `.tar.gz` binary.
-    $ gpg --verify registry-dist/target/hortonworks-registry-<version>.tar.gz.asc
+    $ gpg --verify registry-dist/build/distributions/schemaregistry-<version>.tar.gz.asc